My old Dutch

 The granting of titles to the British aristocracy is a subject that is minutely recorded and those records come in handy at this point.
 The Earl of Fife was created the First Duke of Fife on 27th July 1889, on his marriage to Princess Louise Dagmar, the daughter of the Prince and Princess of Wales.
 Until that date, there had been no title of Duchess of Fife.
 It is clear that the phrase came before the title and that 'Duchess of Fife' can't be the source of 'my old Dutch'.

-The determination of some to establish that the term is Cockney rhyming slang has led to another inventive suggestion - that the term derives from 'Dutch plate', i.e. 'mate'.
+The determination of some to establish that the term is Cockney rhyming slang has led to another inventive suggestion - that the term derives from 'Dutch plate', that is, 'mate'.
 This is doubly unconvincing as 'Dutch plate' isn't a known 19th century expression and 'my old Dutch' means wife, not mate.
 It is likely that this supposed derivation has been confused with 'China plate', which is genuine CRS.

 It was quite soon after Mitchell's publication that the song that made the phrase well-known was popularised by the music-hall entertainer, Albert Chevalier.
 Chevalier was a popular London-based variety artist of the late Victorian era and was widely known by the abbreviation 'AC'.
 That's something of a mercy, as his full name was Albert Onésime Britannicus Gwathveoyd Louis Chevalier.
 The lyrics of My Old Dutch were written by Chevalier in 1893, probably as a tribute to his wife Florrie although, if so, the 'been together now for forty years' line is something of a stretch of artistic license, as the couple didn't marry until October 1894.